Step of Acupuncture Care

 Causes

-This disease usually occurs in people who often need to rotate their forearms, beat them repeatedly, or carry heavy objects.
-The main reason is that the tendon attached to the outer epicondyle of the humerus tends to be excessively stretched when the wrist is straightened and forced to the radial side, which causes excessive stretch of some fibers at the junction of the tendon and the bone, resulting in slight tearing.
+This disease often affects people who need to rotate their forearms, use them a lot, or carry heavy things.
+The main reason is that the tendon attached to the outer epicondyle of the humerus stretches too much.
+This occurs when someone straightens the wrist and pushes it to the radial side.
+This excessive stretching can cause some fibers at the tendon-bone junction to tear slightly.

 Tennis elbow might result from: